Timothy Woods

 Rec Tec has a similar system, including the cooking capacity next to the grill's name.

-Unlike Traeger, Rec Tec uses the same features throughout the entire range, so you’re only paying extra for the larger cooking area.
+Unlike Traeger, Rec Tec uses the same features throughout the entire range, so you only pay extra for the larger cooking area.

 Rec Tec Vs. Traeger: Tie

-While it may seem like Rec Tec has the upper hand here since they offer larger cooking capacities, they do make a huge jump between each size.
+While Rec Tec has the upper hand here since they offer larger cooking capacities, they do make a huge jump between each size.

 The most popular grill sizes are usually around 550 - 850.
 Rec Tec only offers one grill within this range, whereas Traeger offers four.